September 27, 2018

 Through the Sovrin Network and the diversity of the Steward organizations acting as validator nodes, the Sovrin Foundation, said OWI, was “positing a a blockchain-enabled, consumer-centric identity landscape overhaul.”

 The complete list of featured companies includes: Evernym, Hyperledger, IBM, R3, ID2020, Sovrin Foundation, Civic, BanQu, Cambridge Blockchain, ShoCard, ObjectTech, Tierion, uPort, Datum, Dominode, Pillar, Procivis, and Sphere Identity.
-To download a free copy of the report, visit: http://oneworldidentity.com/blockchain-and-identity-in-2018-a-year-of-promise-and-pilots/.« Steward Spotlight: IBM Sovrin at Rebooting the Web of Trust »
+To download a free copy of the report, visit: https://oneworldidentity.com/blockchain-and-identity-in-2018-a-year-of-promise-and-pilots/.« Steward spotlight: IBM Sovrin at Rebooting the Web of Trust »